coretravis/RefWire/README.md

 ---

-## ListStor – Standardized Datasets
+## RefStor – Standardized Datasets

-**ListStor** is a repository of categorized, standardized (RefPack) reference/lookup datasets designed for immediate use with RefWire.
-ListStor provides ready-to-use datasets—such as countries, currencies, languages, and more—so you don’t have to spend time manually gathering data.
-Access and download these datasets from [ListStor](https://refwire.online/stor) or use them directly from the RefWireCLI with a simple command.
+**RefStor** is a repository of categorized, standardized (RefPack) reference/lookup datasets designed for immediate use with RefWire.
+RefStor provides ready-to-use datasets—such as countries, currencies, languages, and more—so you don’t have to spend time manually gathering data.
+Access and download these datasets from [RefStor](https://refwire.online/stor) or use them directly from the RefWireCLI with a simple command.

 ```bash
 refwire dataset pull {datasetID}